Facing the Future: Key SaaS Pricing Challenges in 2025

 A 2021 OpenView Partners study of 2,200 SaaS companies backs the fourth stat — apparently, just 6% of software companies have done sophisticated pricing research to understand buyers’ needs, perceived value, and willingness to pay.

-Early- and expansion-stage companies especially have a blind spot when it comes to pricing, but what difference does it make if everyone’s winging it anyways?
+Early- and expansion-stage companies especially have a blind spot when it comes to pricing, but what difference does it make if everyone’s winging it anyway?

 A big one.